-12. Contrary to the Loan Agreements and the Receivership Companies' contractual and legal obligations, and as described in more detail below, Davies caused the Receivership Companies to improperly pay millions of dollars in management fees to Aeolian, his family and other related parties, notwithstanding that the Receivership Companies never entered into any management services agreements.6
+17. Contrary to the Loan Agreements and the Receivership Companies' contractual and legal obligations, and as described in more detail below, Mr. Davies caused the Receivership Companies to improperly pay, directly and/or indirectly, millions of dollars in management fees to Aeolian, his family and other related parties, notwithstanding that the Receivership Companies never entered into any management services agreements with these parties.11